ComCatLab/welcome-guide/docs/sources/onboarding/development.md

     the following command:

     ```shell
-    ssh-keygen -t ed25519 -C <your_email@here.com> -f ~/.ssh/id_ed25519
+    ssh-keygen -t ed25519 -C <your_email@here.com>
     ```

-    ??? info "Explanation"

-        (TODO: explain command and options)

-    Enter a passphrase for your SSH key when prompted.
-You will later need the contents of your public key file.
+    Accept the default file location for the private key (usually, `~/.ssh/id_25519`) and enter a passphrase for your SSH key when prompted.
+    You will later need the contents of your **public** key file.
 To display the contents of the file, type the following command into your terminal and copy the output:

     ```shell
-    cat ~/.ssh/id_ed25519
+    cat ~/.ssh/id_ed25519.pub
     ```

 4. **Add your SSH key to your GitHub profile.**